Azure/azure-sdk-for-net/doc/Data Plane Code Generation/DeveloperDrivenEvolution.md

 - [Implement GET paging method](#implement-get-paging-method)

 ## Create the convenience method with new signature
+To create a convenience method on top of the protocol method, you should not modify generated code.
+The convenience methods should be added in a saparate file as partial class of the class containing protocol methods.
+You could check out the full examples in [Implement the method](#implement-the-method).

-You should first decide how the convenience method grows up from protocol method.
-Below is an example of your generated protocol method.
+Below is how you could create the convenience signature from protocol method.
+Here is an example of your generated protocol method.
 ```C#
 public virtual async Task<Response> CreateMetricFeedbackAsync(RequestContent content, RequestContext context = null);
 ```